 You do not have to build your case on your own.
 A lawyer can help you file your case and get the proceedings underway as you recover from your injuries, get your car fixed, or otherwise get your life back to normal.

-This is important because Louisiana Civil Code (CC) §3492 generally sets the statute of limitations for filing a personal injury case to one year.
+This is important because CC Art.
+3492 generally sets the statute of limitations for filing a personal injury case to one year.
 If you wait too long, you might not be able to pursue compensation for the property damage or injuries you suffered.

 Get a Free Consultation with Laborde Earles Injury Lawyers

-One of our staff members can tell you more about how a New Orleans parking lot accident lawyer from our firm can help you with your case.
+One of our staff members can tell you more about how a New Orleans parking lot accident attorney from our firm can help you with your case.